a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/menu-screen.md

 ## How to add a new menu item

-Honestly, this class was not made the best; it was neglected because the vast majority of my development time went into the actual platformer game.
+Honestly, this class was not designed all that well; it was neglected because the vast majority of my development time went into the actual platformer game.
 The menu works fine, but it is not as modular as it could be.
 Regardless, adding a new menu item is easy, but it will be a bit tedious to space everything out correctly, add the necessary logic checks for when that menu item is selected, and getting the little blue square graphic to move to the correct spot on hover.